Hybrid scale-free skin effect in non-Hermitian systems: A transfer matrix approach: Introduction

-A typical characteristic of the NHSE-eigenstates is their exponential decay in the bulk region.
-The exponential factor, corresponding to the relevant point on the GBZ, alters the wave vector in the traditional Bloch band theory from real value to complex value, a core context of the non-Bloch band theory.
+A typical characteristic of the NHSE eigenstates is their exponential decay in the bulk region.
+The exponential factor, corresponding to the relevant point on the GBZ, changes the wave vector in the traditional Bloch band theory from a real value to a complex value, a core context of the non-Bloch band theory.
 Strictly speaking, the complexity of the non-Hermitian systems does not constrain the localized behavior of the bulk eigenstates in the NHSE.
-The SFL, which suggests the existence of the eigenstates with size-dependent localization length in 1D non-Hermitian systems, is explored lately \cite{li2020critical,yokomizo2021scaling,li2021impurity,guo2023scale,libo2023scale,molignini2023anomalous,wang2023scalefree}.
-Nevertheless, the scale-free behavior is model-dependent, which is a seemingly accidental phenomenon closely related to the impurities \cite{zhu2014pt,felix2018topo,liu2020diag,takato2020impurity,liu2020exact,koch2020bbc,guo2021exact,wu2023effective}, and lack a unified perspective in non-Hermitian systems.
-Furthermore, the emergence of the interplay between NHSE and SFL remains an unsurveyed subject in the field of non-Hermitian physics.
+The SF effect, which suggests the existence of eigenstates with a size-dependent localization length in 1D non-Hermitian systems, was explored recently \cite{li2020critical,yokomizo2021scaling,li2021impurity,guo2023scale,libo2023scale,molignini2023anomalous,wang2023scalefree}.
+Nevertheless, the SF behavior is model dependent, which is a seemingly accidental phenomenon closely related to the impurities \cite{zhu2014pt,felix2018topo,liu2020diag,takato2020impurity,liu2020exact,koch2020bbc,guo2021exact,wu2023effective}, and lacks a unified perspective in non-Hermitian systems.
+Furthermore, the emergence of the interplay between the skin effect and the SF effect remains an unsurveyed subject in the field of non-Hermitian physics.